ysa134/torii/README.md

-Torii is configured to be compatible with the ember-cli [ember-addon](http://reefpoints.dockyard.com/2014/06/24/introducing_ember_cli_addons.html) functionality, as of ember-cli version 0.0.36.
+Torii is configured to be compatible with the ember-cli [ember-addon](http://reefpoints.dockyard.com/2014/06/24/introducing_ember_cli_addons.html) functionality, as of ember-cli version 0.0.37.

-If you are using ember-cli you can simply install the torii npm module:
+If you are using ember-cli at version 0.0.37 or later, you can simply install the torii npm module:

 `npm install torii --save-dev`